Clean Plate campaign: Official endorsement

-Official coverage of the event helped the campaign go out of Beijing and rapidly spread on Weibo and other cities across China.
-Xu Zhijun, one of the initiators of the campaign, has been making posts on Weibo against food waste for a long time, who initially felt the campaign would die out like other similar ones on Weibo.
-The scope of IN_33's activity was also small scale in the beginning, confined to Beijing city where volunteers personally deliver posters to local restaurants.
-But the turning point came as Xi made a comment on the Clean Plate campaign, calling for a stop on "wasteful habits", after which the official medias such as the People's Daily and Guangming Daily made a quick move to cover the campaign, making a further connection to Xi's anti-corruption campaign to cease lavish meals hosted by the officials.
+Official coverage of the event helped the campaign to go out of Beijing and spread rapidly to other cities across China as well as on social media sites like Weibo.
+Xu Zhijun, one of the initiators of the campaign, who made posts on Weibo against food waste for a long time, initially felt the campaign would die out like other similar ones on Weibo.
+The scope of IN_33's activity was small-scale in the beginning, confined to Beijing city where volunteers personally delivered posters to local restaurants.
+The turning point came as Xi commented on the Clean Plate campaign and called for a stop on "wasteful habits", after which the official media such as the People's Daily and Guangming Daily made a quick move to cover the campaign, making a further connection to Xi's anti-corruption campaign to cease lavish meals hosted by government officials.
 People's Daily, with nearly four million followers on Weibo, posted its first message about the Clean Plate campaign on 22 January: "I take pride in cleaning my plate", "say no to waste and save the grains.
 Don't leave food behind, use a doggy bag, and start from myself."
 Two-million-follower China Central Television (CCTV) made a call for the campaign as well.
-The People's Daily reported the forwarding count on Weibo to reach fifty million just two days later, in which the paper released an analysis on online public opinion and found that while 44% netizens incline towards the spirit of the original campaign, or "clean plate starting from myself", 20% argues that the fundamental is to raise income level and bridge the income gap, and 25% of the opinions believe that the lavish banquets of officials is a more urgent issue than "Clean Plate" (1).
-Many other official media commented on the connection between Clean Plate and Xi's campaign, too.
+The People's Daily reported the forwarding count on Weibo to reach fifty million just two days later, in which the paper released an analysis on online public opinion and found that while 44% of netizens incline towards the spirit of the original campaign, or "clean plate starting from myself", 20% argue that the fundamental is to raise income level and bridge the income gap, and 25% believe that the lavish banquets of officials is a more urgent issue than "Clean Plate" (1).
+Many other official media commented on the connection between Clean Plate and Xi's campaign.
 Xinhua News Agency, mouthpiece of the State Council, spoke critically of the "extravagant incident in the Party and in politics" which is "despised yet resistant".
 Guangming Daily, another official newspaper of the CCP, commented that the civil service should set an example in carrying out the Clean Plate campaign and make it part of the clean governance.